turingschool/curriculum/source/projects/store_engine.markdown

 * View my cart
 * Remove a product from my cart
 * Increase the quantity of a product in my cart
-* Checkout by entering my billing information, shipping address, and email address

-### Security and Usability

-#### Unauthenticated Users

-Allowed To:

-* browse items or categories
-* add items to a cart
-* log in which should _not_ clear the cart
+* Log in, which should _not_ clear the cart

-NOT Allowed To:
+Unauthenticated users are *NOT* allowed to:

-* view another public users's private data (such as current shopping cart, etc.)
+* View another user's private data (such as current shopping cart, etc.)
-* checkout (until they log in)
+* Checkout (until they log in)
-* view the administrator screens or use administrator functionality
+* View the administrator screens or use administrator functionality
-* make themselves an administrator
+* Make themselves an administrator

 #### Authenticated Non-Administrators